rust-lang/docs.rs/README.md

 ### Getting started

 Make sure you have docker-compose and are able to download ~10GB data on the first run.
+Also ensure that docker is installed and the service is running.

 ```sh
 git clone https://github.com/rust-lang/docs.rs.git docs.rs